Article Types

-PHAIR will consider five types of articles (Empirical, Review, Methodology, Applied, Comment).
+Five different articles types are considererd: Empirical, Review, Methodology, Applied, and Comment.
 Limits for words, references, tables, and figures can be found in the table below.

 Empirical